Implicit

 In many cases, rather than updating auxiliary variables during the

-Newton iterations, it can be more pratical to compute its increment,
+Newton iterations, it can be more practical to compute its increment,

-defined in by local variable and to update the auxiliary variable in the
+defined by a local variable and to update the auxiliary variable in the

 @UpdateAuxiliaryStateVariables